It’s is a peculiar thing, isn’t it? It doesn’t even feel great to say out loud.

 It’s time for a rebrand, and I’m willing to step up to the plate.

 I have not failed 10,000 times.
 I have successfully found 10,000 ways that will not work. – Thomas Edison

 When it comes down to it, failure is a critically important part of the path to success and our growth as human beings.
-So why does failure have such a negative connotation to it?
+So why does it have such a negative connotation?

 Failing does not make you a failure.